-81. As a result of breaches of the TPA and Claimants' Investment Authorization, the Respondent has deprived the Claimants of their investments in Panama without justification or compensation and all semblance of due process has been denied.
-Pursuant to this Request, Claimants respectfully request compensation from Respondent for the latter's violations of the TPA and investment authorization, including accrued interest, in excess of more than USD 20 million, to be more precisely specified in Claimants' subsequent submission, and which is sufficient to "wipe out all the consequences of the illegal act and re-establish the situation which would, in all probability, have existed if that act had not been committed" 25 as well as applicable damages for breach of contract under Panamanian law.
+83. As a result of breaches of the TPA and Claimants' Investment Authorization and Investment Agreement, the Respondent has deprived the Claimants of their investments in Panama without justification or compensation and all semblance of due process has been denied.
+Pursuant to this Request, Claimants respectfully request compensation from Respondent for the latter's violations of the TPA, investment authorization, and investment agreement, including accrued interest, in excess of more than USD 20 million, to be more precisely specified in Claimants' subsequent submission, and which is sufficient to "wipe out all the consequences of the illegal act and re-establish the situation which would, in all probability, have existed if that act had not been committed" 26 as well as applicable damages for breach of contract under Panamanian law.